marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 | Positive control  | PCR positive control.
 Typically a synthetic DNA strand, non-indigenous DNA extract, or intentionally designed mock community loaded in place of a sample on a PCR to control for contamination and index hopping in the PCR step. |

 ## BACKGROUND
+**NOTE: This is NOT THE RECOMMENDED Machida 18S V8 PCR protocol, for the standard OME protocol, see [NOAA-PMEL-OME-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md](https://github.com/marinednadude/NOAA-PMEL-OME-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP/blob/main/NOAA-PMEL-OME-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md).**

 ### Summary